Stable degenerations of singularities: Lc places of special -complements

 for some $\bQ$-complement $\Gamma'$ of $(X,\Delta)$.
 Note that $K_Y+\Delta_Y+\pi^*\Gamma'\sim_{\bQ,\pi} 0$.
 By construction, the lc places of $(X,\Delta+\Gamma')$ are still given by $\QM(Y,E)$.
 Denote the induced map $Y'\to X$ by $\pi'$.
 By the property (2) of the birational contraction $g\colon Y\dashrightarrow Y'$, the birational transform $g_*(\Delta_Y+\pi^*\Gamma')$ is effective; in other words, the crepant pullback of $(X,\Delta+\Gamma')$ to $Y'$ has an effective boundary.
 Combined with the property (1), we see that $(Y',g_*(\Delta_Y+\pi^*\Gamma'))$ is qdlt and its lc places are given by $\QM(Y',E')$.
 By \eqref{eq:Gamma'>=ample}, ${\pi_*'}^{-1}\Gamma'\ge \varepsilon G_0$.
 Let

 Then $(Y',D)$ is qdlt, $\lfloor D\rfloor =E'$ and $-(K_{Y'}+D)\sim_\bQ \varepsilon G_0$ is ample.
 It follows that the model $(Y',E')\to (X,\Delta)$ is qdlt of Fano type as desired.

 Thus it remains to find a birational contraction that satisfies (1)--(2).
 Let $F$ be the sum of $\pi$-exceptional divisors that are not contained in $E$.
 We aim to run an MMP $Y\dashrightarrow Y'$ over $X$ for some effective divisor whose support is $F$.
 Since $F$ does not contain any stratum of $E$, the MMP process satisfies property (1).
 By the negativity lemma \cite{KM98}*{Lemma 3.39}, the MMP will contract $F$ hence it also satisfies property (2).
 Nevertheless, we need to verify that the MMP exists since $Y$ may not be of Fano type over $X$.
-To this end, fix some $0<c\ll 1$ and write
+To this end, fix some $0<c\ll 1$ so that $A_{X,\Delta+(1-c)\Gamma}(E_i)<1$ for every irreducible component $E_i$ of $E$ (this is possible since $E_i$ is an lc place of $(X,\Delta+\Gamma)$) and write